Disability Insurance Elimination Period

 Disability Definition

-It all depends on how your insurance coverage defines what disability is.
+It all depends on how your insurance coverage defines disability.

 The definition of disability in your policy is one of the most important aspects of the entire contract and influences the rest of the policy.